University-of-Oviedo-Projects/SEW-F1Desktop/README.md

 This project is intended solely as an educational guide to the basics of web development and is not recommended for professional use.

+Mark obtained in this project: 7.5 over 10 points.

 ---

 Thank you for exploring F1Desktop!
 We hope you enjoy the website.